defiant00/dnd/README.md

 * Anno starts teaching Duck to ride on their shoulder
 * Reyna finds Oakenbeard and asks him to look at the blighted field
   * he says it's due to bad water, and that he will take care of it on his way back from Talsworth if it's still an issue
+* On their way through town they notice a small storage building with a red roof and thieves cant that says "here"
+  * gets Rowan and he agrees they can go in, so Anno picks the lock and they investigate
+  * finds a trap door, unlocks it, and they all go down the stairs into a hallway
+  * Sylvester bounds ahead and gets his paw stuck in a trap and is pulled into the middle of the room
+  * earthen room still being dug out
+    * sign across the way in thieves cant that says "welcome"
+    * table off to the side with a few small items and a lantern
+    * anvil next to it
+  * Derek comes down, nervous and shaking, and immediately gets entangled by Reyna and talked down
+    * admits he joined as a bit of fun but when he mentioned Averitt's anvil another member decided to steal it
+  * says Fletch is the leader setting this up

+## Session 5

+* party leaves with Oakenbeard for Talsworth
+* first day is uneventful as they get some backstory from Matthew
+* when settling in for the night they hear a cry for help and encounter two doppelgangers
+  * Reyna immediately entangles them and Germain puts a knife to one's throat
+  * they lie badly and are seen through, but then let go as they break out of the vines
+  * Sylvester attempts to pursue (and sees what they are briefly) but they get away
+* next afternoon they get attacked by three displacer beasts